MuTsunTsai/fen-tool/README.md

 The `data-` attributes in this example gives you an idea of how to assign global board options.
-You don't need to worry about the details, as our `Copy SDK script tag` button will help you generate it based on your settings (except for board pattern, which is not included for practical reason).
+You don't need to worry about the details, as our `Copy SDK script tag` button will help you generate it based on your settings (except for board pattern and custom dimensions, which are not included for practical reasons).

 Then all you have to do is something like this: